chris-moreton/run-walk-interval-calculator/README.md

 It's just a simple interval calculator for people like me who can't run for a prolonged period of time but still want to set targets for 5k/10k runs, etc...

+It's a hack and not robust, so crashes will happen with some parameters.

 ```
 target_distance_metres = 5000
 target_time_seconds = 1800